 Family therapy includes anyone close to the recovering individual, such as a spouse, significant other, parent, sibling, etc. This form of therapy may be a beneficial part of treatment if the presence of PTSD or addiction is affecting your loved ones.
-However, it is completely up to each member of our facility whether or they want family to get involved.
+However, it is entirely up to each member of our facility whether or they want the family to get involved.

 A Comprehensive Treatment Plan for PTSD and Addiction

 Recovering from addiction requires a unique set of tools that is different from the tools you’ll need to cope with past trauma.
-Thus, we believe in creating a personalized treatment plan for each individual that addresses a wide spectrum of issues.
+Thus, we believe in creating a personalized treatment plan for each individual that addresses a broad spectrum of issues.

 This is especially ideal for those without obligations, such as taking care of a child at home or attending work.
 There are a few types of outpatient programs.
 A partial care program (PHP) is a more intensive option in outpatient care.
 The schedule of a PHP consists of five or more days a week at our facility.
 These programs are similar to residential options, but clients can live at home.

 Other options include intensive outpatient programs (IOPs) and standard outpatient programs.
 IOPs are more hands-on, with more time required at the facility.
-Standard outpatient rehabilitation is the least intensive option, with the most amount of flexibility.
+Traditional outpatient rehabilitation is the least intensive option, with the most amount of flexibility.